KJPaez1/A-friendly-PracticalGuide-to-gtsummary/README.md

 Although the material here can be used to different data types, it will be more useful for investigators in clinical research with observational designs.

 ## Order in which this tutorial should be taken
-* First install R, then install RStudio: here is a tutorial in how to install both
+* First install R, then install RStudio: This repo contains a tutorial (.ppt)
 * To give the correct structure to your data read the file named [making_my_dataset_tidy](https://github.com/KJPaez1/A-friendly-PracticalGuide-to-gtsummary/blob/main/making_my_dataset_tidy.md)